Verizon Internet in Washington: Quick Summary

 How does Verizon 5G Home compare to fiber internet in Washington?

-Verizon 5G Home Internet can deliver speeds comparable to many fiber plans (up to 1 Gbps), but actual speeds depend on your distance from 5G towers and network congestion.
+Verizon 5G Home Internet can deliver speeds comparable to many fiber plans (up to 1 Gbps).
+Actual speeds depend on your distance from 5G towers and network congestion.
 Fiber connections like Fios are generally more consistent and reliable because the signal travels through a dedicated physical line rather than wirelessly.
 However, 5G Home installation is much simpler and requires no in-home wiring.

 Does Verizon 5G Home Internet have data caps in Washington?